 Additional resources are available through the ecrt Wiki Site.

-Online ecrt simulations are available through Eureka (pin log-in required).
-The simulation modules include navigation, certification, administrative functions and reporting.
+Online ecrt trainings with simulations are available through Eureka (PIN login required).

-Access the slides used for the CWD training course through Eureka.
-The topics include an overview of the effort reporting lifecycle, ecrt roles and responsibilities, policy overview, troubleshooting and method for adjustments and tips and tricks.
+The ecrt Basics Training slides used for the in-person training course run by the CWD and ecrt team are also available.
+The topics covered in these slides include an overview of the effort reporting lifecycle, ecrt roles and responsibilities, policy overview, troubleshooting and method for adjustments, and tips and tricks.

 Additional and updated training resources are available through the ecrt Wiki Site.